vedantchimmad/Azure_DataBricks/3.Introduction_DataBricks/README.md

 ---
 ### Properties
-* Apache spark as cloud native technology
+* Apache spark as cloud native technology : DataBricks integrates cloud services to the apache spark
-* Secure cloud storage integration
+* Secure cloud storage integration : We can integrate the cloud storage to the Databricks
-* ACID Transaction via Delta Lake integration
+* ACID Transaction via Delta Lake integration : ACID transaction to the delta table
-* Unity Catalog for metadata Management
+* Unity Catalog for metadata Management : User access management to the tables
-* Cluster management
+* Cluster management : Cluster management
 * Photon query engine : Enhance SQL query output
 * NoteBooks and Workspace
-* Administration control
+* Administration control : for Each workspace
-* Optimized spark Runtime
+* Optimized spark Runtime : Inbuilt optimization techniques
-* Automation tools
+* Automation tools : to interact with DataBricks Workspace Rest API, SDK, CLI

 | Services               | Azure                                  | AWS                                             |
 |------------------------|----------------------------------------|-------------------------------------------------|